wadahiro/bitbucket-browser/README.md

 ![Bitbucket Browser](./images/browser.png)

 ## Deploy
 **Bitbucket Browser** is made by static files only and **it's not Bitbucket plugins**.
-You can deploy the files to the web server which is in front of your Bitbucket server.
+You can deploy the files to the reverse proxy web server which is in front of your Bitbucket server.

 ### Notes
-You must deploy the files under the context path of Bitbucket server in order to use the cookie for Bitbucket server.
+You must setup the web server to proxy Bitbucket server and configure cookie path converting correctly in order to use the Bitbucket server cookie.

-For example, if your Bitbucket server is running under `/bitbucket`, **Bitbucket Browser** must be deployed under `/bitbucket/bitbucket-browser`.
+For example, if your web server proxy Bitbucket server to `/bitbucket` and you deploy **Bitbucket Browser** under `/bitbucket-browser`, you should configure to convert the cookie path from `/bitbucket` to `/`.

 ## Settings